gyjbb/LC-Python23/README.md

 ## 131.Palindrome Partitioning
 [leetcode](https://leetcode.com/problems/palindrome-partitioning/)\
 This is a hard question, and there are more similar ones in the following chapters.\
-Here the bounday for partition the string is actually the startIndex! \
+Here the boundary for partitioning the string is actually the startIndex! \
 The logic of deciding whether a partition is palindrome or not is in the recursion process.
 If the partition is not palindrome, we will not process the next recursion, and this partition will not be added to the result.
 ```python
 class Solution: